enso-managers/SpecIF-Tools/README.md

 on a web server of your choice.
 Just unpack the files and load 'yourPath/view' or 'yourPath/edit' with a web-browser.

 ## Running the App Locally
-First, make sure you have NodeJS and NPM installed.
+1. Make sure you have NodeJS and NPM installed.

+2. Clone this repository.

-Then, install all dependencies:
+3. Install all dependencies:
 ```bash
   npm install
 ```

-After installing all dependencies, run the build script:
+4. Run the build script:
 ```bash
   npm run start
 ```